AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/visual-options.md

 ![blobid4](../assets/blobid4.png){: width="625"}

-Make sure the \"Multiple Y-Axes\" box is unchecked when setting up a report like the above.
+Make sure the "Multiple Y-Axes" box is unchecked when setting up a report like the above.

 To save a report as a stacked bar chart, adjust the report **Type** to Chart and select the stacked bar option from the report builder: